 Before you begin, it is important to make sure you have a good grooming kit for your guinea pig.
 Follow our guide below on the best items to buy for the safety and comfort of your pet during their pampering session.

 - Guinea pig comb: Useful for longer-haired breeds to help remove all the tangles.
-A two-sided comb - one with narrow teeth and the other with wider spaced teeth is ideal.
+They usually have 2 sides - one with narrow teeth and the other with wider spaced teeth.
 We usually use the wide teethed side.

-- Slicker brush: These slicker brushes are great for getting rid of minor tangles and especially for removing loose hair in long-haired guinea pigs.
+- Bristle brush: These brushes are great for getting rid of minor tangles and especially for removing loose hair in long-haired guinea pigs.

 - Round tipped scissors for hair trimming: The round ended scissors (also known as ball-tip) makes these a lot safer than standard scissors which have a sharp end.